 From one absolute classic to another, Walt Disney’s Carousel of Progress has been around for decades.
 Walt himself had spent a lot of time working on it in preparation for its debut at the 1964 World’s Fair.
 Though there have been a few minor changes over the years, its still mostly the same show, and has a real “Disney” charm to it.

 The show is set in a rotating theater which moves the seating area in a circle to different scenes of the show.
-At each scene, animatronics tell the story of their family and the impact that evolving technology has had on their lives.
+At each scene, the best animatronics tell the story of their family and the impact that evolving technology has had on their lives.
 You’ll go through scenes by the decade to see how quickly technology has progressed!
 Though some naysayers might quip that it is “boring,” the show has stood the test of time and it an essential part of Walt Disney World history.
 It most definitely reminds you that “there’s a great big, beautiful tomorrow shining at the end of every day.”

 Some readers might find the inclusion of It’s Tough to be a Bug to be a bit of a head scratcher, but the show is well-worth seeing.
 Critic will be quick to tell you that the show is scary- and they’re right.
 It’s not quite the same cutesy sing-song atmosphere of most other shows, which is what makes it unique and interesting.